 In my series, The Ring-Witches of Nesht, the female protagonist, Mayra, is a vegetarian.
-So is another of the male witch-warriors in her little group of adventurers.
+So is one of the males in her group of witch-warrior adventurers.

-While the gang is traveling, her food choices are taken in stride.
+While the gang is traveling, they take her food choices in stride.
 She simply ensures she has something nutritional to eat while the others are chowing down on a side of some sort of ungulate.
-Also, that she doesn’t have to watch.
+Also, they are aware that she doesn’t want to watch any preparation.

 Mayra leaned back against Wolfe, savoring the warmth of the fire as it grew, fed with small pieces of wood, and enjoying feeling full.
 The fish—well, they were fish.
 Unintelligent, neither magnificent nor spirited, not the typical food of one who had always been a strict herbivore—but Wolfe had at last gotten her to try the cold, scaly things, convincing her that their nutritive value was essential to her well-being.
 Two of the witches had cooked the repulsive things within leaves that had made them tender and sweet, and almost palatable.from “Dragon’s Revenge”

 At last, we know Mayra’s reason for not eating meat—she sees animals as intelligent, spirited beings not deserving to be eaten.
 She does have trouble explaining that to dragons, but these great beasts are altruistic and they try to understand.
 Gaulte, their leader, has bonded with Mayra, and they will not be eating in front of the humans.
 That might say a lot about dragon table manners–dainty they are not, and they are considerate.

 It would have been simpler never to have made Mayra a vegetarian, but it was such an essential part of her personality.
-In a world of warriors, being unwilling to eat meat is a shortcoming that might even be perceived as a weakness, which must be defended.
-But I don’t ever have either of these two having to defend their choice, at least not within their circle of friends.
-It’s a testament as to how they feel about each other, and ultimately, how the dragons feel about them, as well.
+In a world of warriors, being unwilling to eat meat is a shortcoming that others might perceive as a weakness which must be defended.
+But I never have either of the two vegetarians have to defend their choice.
+Accepting her choice is a testament as to how the witches feel about each other, and ultimately, how the dragons feel about them, as well.
 Dragons know all humans are odd, and some are more peculiar than others, but they have proven themselves to be fierce warriors, and because of the Enhancement Rings they wear, they are part of the dragons.